w5xd/PacketRainGauge/README.md

 four 1/8" sides to the magnet that might face the sensor and only two of them work!
 (Well, it will probably work with the "wrong" orientation anyway because the hall effect sensor is very good at detecting near versus far if any field lines cross it at all, and they do in this funnel.)
-The magnet has two opposing 1/8" faces that are optimum to face the sensor
- (the ones with the poles) and the other two 1/8" faces are far less effective to sense!
+The magnet has two opposing 1/8" faces that are optimum to face the sensor (the ones with the poles) and the other two 1/8" faces are far less effective to sense!
 Another magnet with known poles helps figure out which face is right: the face that sticks to the other magnet IS one of the poles.
 Here are some more hints: <a href='https://www.kjmagnetics.com/products.asp?cat=163'>
 https://www.kjmagnetics.com/products.asp?cat=163</a>.
-The B422 may be mounted with either its North pole or South pole facing the PCB.
+With the Si7210 sensor, the B422 may be mounted with either its North pole or South pole facing the PCB.
 (The North pole orientation will permanently give positive close-in readings in the magnetic sensor, the other will give negative.)
+For the AH1383, the South pole must face the PCB.

-You can also use the assembled PCB and sketch to read out the magnetic field with the magnet close.
+You can also use the assembled
+PCB and sketch to read out the magnetic field with the magnet close.
 When oriented properly, it will read the maximum magnitude (either + or -, either pole axis works fine with the sketch) about 16000.
 Use the sketch's <code>ReadModeForSeconds</code> command to make the magnetic field print out continuously.
 Hold the magnet directly over the Si7210 and then slide it only 1/4" or so in all directions.
 If you have a pole directly facing the sensor (the desired orientation) the sign will not change on the magnetic field.
-If you have and edge toward the sensor, the sign will change.
+If you have an edge toward the sensor, the sign will change.
 (Why a sign change? if the N/S poles are sideways toward the sensor, moving it slightly will put the N and S alternately nearer to the sensor.)

 <h3>Si7210 end-of-support and the AH1383</h3>
 Silicon Labs has announced end of support for the Si7210.
-The Diodes Incorporated AH1383 is supported here.
+The Diodes Incorporated AH1383 is supported as a substitute.
+It solders onto the same pads as the Si7210, except the SDA/SCL lines for I2C are simply not connected.
 AS OF THIS WRITING, THE AH1383 DESIGN HAS NOT BEEN BUILT NOR TESTED.
 The AH1383 happens to fit on the same solder pads as the si7210, but has no I2C port.
 But it does have an active low output that indicates when the magnetic field applied exceeds its threshold.
-The magnet must be chosen to exceed that threshold as does the magnet specified above (or substitute the magnet and the AH1382 or AH1381 for lower thresholds).
+The magnet must be chosen to exceed that threshold as does the magnet specified above (or substitute the magnet and the AH1382 or AH1381 for lower thresholds).<br/><br/>
+The AH1383 only supports one magnet orientation: the South pole of the magnet must face the top of the AH1383.
+The sketch as built for the AH1383 has a <code>ReadModeForSeconds</code>
+like for the Si7410, but it only prints out 1 for the magnet South close and -1 for the magnet far away.
+It is important that the field readout as +1 when the magnet is close.

 <h3>Sketch parameter setup</h3>
 This advice applies to both physical arrangements, the Oregon Scientific funnel retrofit, and 3D printable design presented here.
+But these sketch parameters only affect the Si7210 chip.
+They have no effect if the AH1383 is installed.
 <ul><li>Mount the magnet with either its N
 or S pole facing the sensor as described in the previous section.</li>
 <li>The recommended Si7210 interrupt threshold and hysteresis settings are a relatively